LeinnarF/My-Neovim/README.md

 | `<localleader>me` | Evaluate Operator/Selection |
 | `<localleader>ml` | Evaluate Line |
 | `<localleader>mr` | Re-evaluate Cell |

+## 💻 VS Code Setup

+This configuration is optimized for use with the [VSCode Neovim](https://marketplace.visualstudio.com/items?itemName=asvetliakov.vscode-neovim) extension.

+When running in VS Code:
+- **UI Plugins:** Heavy UI plugins like `Noice`, `Lualine`, and `Neo-tree` are automatically disabled.
+- **Keybindings:** Essential Neovim keybindings (like `jk` to exit Insert Mode, `H/L` for line ends, and move lines with `Alt+j/k`) are preserved, while LSP and window management are deferred to VS Code.
+- **Performance:** Only essential core logic and compatible plugins are loaded for a snappy experience.

+To use:
+1. Install the **VSCode Neovim** extension in VS Code.
+2. In VS Code settings, set `neovim.neovimExecutablePaths.linux` (or your OS equivalent) to your Neovim path.
+3. The extension will automatically use your `init.lua` and adapt accordingly.

 ## 🛠️ Requirements